-The melting perturbation (ME2K) is unique in the sense that the resulting changes in cloud liquid 309 and ice are of mirror image in terms of spatial structure (Fig. 4c and g).
-The main reason is that the 310 melting perturbation effects are relatively confined to a narrow domain of a few degrees above the 311 time-averaged freezing line.
-The warming-induced additional melting acts to increase the flux of 312 rain and decrease the flux of settling ice simultaneously.
-Both factors have implications for $q_1$ .
-The 313 former tends to accelerate accretion with an effect of decreasing the $q_1$ tendency, while the latter 314 acts to slow down riming which increases the $q_l$ tendency.
-The simulation shows a net increase of 315 $q_l$ , suggesting that the latter factor prevails over the former.
-The signs of the simulated rate changes 316 are consistent with the expectations, and they largely balance out each other (Fig. 5k and s), with 317 a weaker contribution from autoconversion (Fig. 5g).
-On the ice side, the reduced supply of ice 318 from riming is balanced entirely by lowering $q_i$ and thus settling (Fig. 6g and k).
-The role of the 319 BF process here is negligible as it is relatively ineffective at temperatures within a few degrees of 320 0 °C. 321
+The melting perturbation (ME2K) is unique in the sense that the resulting changes in cloud liquid 312 and ice are of mirror image in terms of spatial structure (Fig. 4c and g).
+The main reason is that the melting perturbation effects are relatively confined to a narrow domain of a few degrees above the time-averaged freezing line.
+The warming-induced additional melting acts to increase the flux of 315 rain and decrease the flux of settling ice simultaneously.
+Both factors have implications for q_I .
+The former tends to accelerate accretion with an effect of decreasing the q_l tendency, while the latter acts to slow down riming which increases the q_l tendency.
+The simulation shows a net increase of 318 q_I , suggesting that the latter factor prevails over the former.
+The signs of the simulated rate changes are consistent with the expectations, and they largely balance out each other (Fig. 5k and s), with a weaker contribution from autoconversion (Fig. 5g).
+On the ice side, the reduced supply of ice 321 from riming is balanced entirely by lowering q_i and thus settling (Fig. 6g and k).
+The role of the 322 BF process here is negligible as it is relatively ineffective at temperatures within a few degrees of 0 °C. 324

-This process-level analysis illustrates why the principal components of the full warming (Tse2K) simulation, namely Qse2K, BF2K, and ME2K, increase $q_l$ and hence LWP, as summarized schematically in Fig. 7.
+This process-level analysis illustrates why the principal components of the full warming (Tse2K) simulation, namely Qse2K, BF2K, and ME2K, increase q_l and hence LWP, as summarized schematically in Fig. 7.
 Although they all point in the same direction, the microphysical warming components (BF2K and ME2K) are a stronger contribution to the LWP feedback than the macrophysical/thermodynamic component (Qse2K).
-The extratropical IWP feedback stems from a broad increase in $q_i$ from Qse2K being offset partially by a decrease near the freezing line from ME2K.
+The extratropical IWP feedback stems from a broad increase in q_i from Qse2K being offset partially by a decrease near the freezing line from ME2K.

-The results underscore that multiple processes with distinct characteristics are influential in shaping 328 the LWP and IWP responses, and contradict the common picture suggested in mixed-phase cloud 329 feedback literature of an effective trade-off between ice and liquid.
-Here, the dominant processes 330 which increase LWP with warming in mixed-phase clouds are not doing so at the expense of ice, so 331 the actual picture is more complicated than a (direct or indirect) conversion from ice to liquid with 332 warming.
-Liquid and ice in mixed-phase clouds are not in a static equilibrium; rather, they exist in 333 a dynamic balance of sources and sinks.
-These source and sink processes are directly changed by 334 warming as opposed to a simple temperature-dependent phase partitioning.
-335 b.
+The results underscore that multiple processes with distinct characteristics are influential in shaping the LWP and IWP responses, and contradict the common picture suggested in mixed-phase cloud feedback literature of an effective trade-off between ice and liquid.
+Here, the dominant processes which increase LWP with warming in mixed-phase clouds are not doing so at the expense of ice, so the actual picture is more complicated than a (direct or indirect) replacement of ice with liquid with warming.
+Liquid and ice in mixed-phase clouds are not in a static equilibrium; rather, they exist in a dynamic balance of sources and sinks.
+These source and sink processes are directly changed by warming as opposed to a simple temperature-dependent phase partitioning.

+b.
 Perturbed Parameter Experiments